XavierAP/InvestCalc/README.md

 * Displays the current portfolio
 (currently owned shares of every stock).

+* Automatically retrieve current stock prices from the Internet.
+This is done when the `Stocks.fetchCodes` SQL column is properly set;
+however it's not yet implemented to set this from the UI.

 * Display and manipulate order history.
 Can filter by dates and stocks.